paradigmn/ultrastar_pitch/README.md

 The core file of this project is "pitch_detection.py" which provides the functionality for parsing and processing USDX projects.

-The examples folder provides the "get_pitch.py" script, which calls the mandatory functions to process a USDX project.
+The scripts folder provides the "get_pitch.py" script, which calls the mandatory functions to process a USDX project.
 If all dependencies are met, just copy this file in your project folder and run it.
 To work properly, it is necessary to name the usdx file "notes.txt" and the song file "song.mp3".
 If everything went well, a new file "notes.txt.new" should appear.

-For Windows 7 x64 there is a precompiled [executable](https://my.pcloud.com/publink/show?code=XZE8sU7ZW58K4ntkw0kx2vRuulB0HYVx2ITy) available.
+For Windows 7 x64 there is a precompiled [executable](https://my.pcloud.com/publink/show?code=kZt3wA7ZnxhL5olW9IkS2FX7DchyBp5k4J37) available.
 It can be used the same way as described above.

+Note: Some virus scanner identify the binary as Bitcoin miner and therefore prevent the execution.
+This is unfortunate but not in my power to control.
+Either add an exception or use the script instead.

 ### deep learning
 If you want to improve the accuracy, you can use the the "keras\_get\_pitch" script or executable.
 It uses the deep learning